feelgd777/portfolio_projects/README.md

 # Anton Smirnov's Portfolio

 Hello, and thank you for stopping by!
-This repository contains examples of Python and SQL, as well as combinations of both, that are related to my projects.
+This repository contains examples of Python and SQL, as well as combinations of both, that are related to my data analytics projects.
 Below, you'll find a selection of highlighted projects, along with data visualizations I created with Tableau and matplotlib.
 Feel free to explore, and don't hesitate to [reach out](https://www.linkedin.com/in/anton-smirnov-89886332/).

 ## Highlighted Projects
 * **[School cafeteria violations analysis](https://github.com/feelgd777/SQL_repo/blob/main/School%20cafeteria%20violations.md)** with SQL, Python, Tableau